primev/mev-commit-docs/newdocs/do/providers/registering-as-a-provider.md

 # Registering as a Provider

-In order to register as a provider in the mev-commit network, user has to stake some ETH on the provider registry.
-This gives us a way to penalize nodes that are misbehaving.
-For, e.g. preconfirming bids and not adding the transactions to the block that was built.
-If the provider node is not staked, other nodes will not be connected to it.
-Once it is staked, it will be allowed into the network and start seeing bidders connecting to it to send bids.
+In order to register as a provider in the mev-commit network, you have to stake some ETH on the provider registry.
+This adds credibility to the commitments that you'll be issuing, as the stake may be slashed in the event of breaking a commitment, such as committing to a preconfirmation bid and not including the transaction in a block.
+Once the provider node is registered on the network, other nodes will connect to it and the provider node should start seeing bids come in.

-Users can use the provider API to check and add stake.
+You can use the provider API to check and add stake.

 *   Check the stake